 First, log into your new server as the root user.
 Your cloud provider will have supplied you with the initial IP address and password.

-The very first action should always be to update the package list and upgrade all installed packages to their latest versions.
-This ensures all known security vulnerabilities are patched.
+The very first action should always be to update the package list and upgrade all installed packages.
+For a fresh server, we use full-upgrade to ensure even kernel updates and new dependencies are handled.

 # Log in as root